Nursing Visa Sponsorship Jobs in New Hampshire

 Which companies sponsor visas for nurses in New Hampshire?

 The most active visa sponsors for nursing roles in New Hampshire include Dartmouth Health (based in Lebanon), Concord Hospital, Wentworth-Douglass Hospital in Dover, and Elliot Health System in Manchester.
-Large health systems with multiple facilities tend to have dedicated HR and immigration resources, making them more consistently able to support H-1B or EB-3 sponsorship for qualified international nurses.
+Large health systems with multiple facilities tend to have dedicated HR and immigration resources, making them more consistently able to support H-1B visa or EB-3 sponsorship for qualified international nurses.

 Which visa types are most common for nursing roles in New Hampshire?